tommy-carlier/www.tcx.be/_posts/2007-04-24-wp06-adl-tokenizer.md

 We’ll now start writing the tokenizer.

 One thing I haven’t explained yet is how we will deal with white-space.
 The easiest solution is to just skip the white-space between tokens, and that’s what we’ll do.
 Usually white-space is defined as one of the following characters: space (`' '`), tab (`'\t'`), new-line (`'\n'`) or carriage-return (`'\r'`).
-But I’ve noticed that any character below space (`' '`) is never used as text.
+But I noticed that any character below space (`' '`) is never used as text.
 So we can just consider any character ≤ `' '` to be white-space, which makes it easier to test a character.

 Because we want our tokenizer to read characters from strings as well as streams, we’ll use a [TextReader](http://msdn.microsoft.com/en-us/library/system.io.textreader.aspx). `TextReader` has 2 derived classes: [StringReader](http://msdn.microsoft.com/en-us/library/system.io.stringreader.aspx) (to read text from a string) and [StreamReader](http://msdn.microsoft.com/en-us/library/system.io.streamreader.aspx) (to read text from a stream).
 The only method in TextReader we will use is [Read()](http://msdn.microsoft.com/en-us/library/0w3csw16.aspx), which returns the next character or `-1` if the end of the stream or string has been reached.